MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 If the record with same primary key was already deleted before, copy to Recycle Bin is ignored for the record.
 To enforce all deleted items are stored in Recycle Bin, you can set the `DoNotEnforcePrimaryKeyOrgSettingRecycleBin` setting using the [OrgDBOrgSettings tool for Microsoft Dynamics CRM](/power-platform/admin/environment-database-settings).

-After enabling this, you may receive the following error:
+After enabling this setting, you might receive the following error:

 > Name: `DuplicateExceptionRestoreRecycleBin`<br />
 > Code: `0x80049939 `<br />